smdogroup/tmr/docs/source/example.rst

     htarget = 4.0
     mesh.mesh(htarget, opts=opts)

-Listed below is an example of using TMR to investigate the numbering convention of the vertex, edges, faces, and volumes
+It is sometimes necessary to identify the numbering of vertex, edges, faces, and volumes within a file.
+A convenient way to visualize this information is to create a tecplot file with labels.
+An example of generating this information is shown below:

 .. code-block:: python